estavros/todo/README.md

 # Todo CLI App

 A simple command-line Todo application written in Go.
-It allows you to add, list, and delete tasks, while automatically saving them to a text file so they persist between runs.
+It allows you to add, list, complete, delete, and export tasks.
+Tasks are saved to a text file so they persist between runs.

 ## Features

 * Add new tasks
 * View all existing tasks
+* Mark tasks as completed
 * Delete tasks by number
+* **Export tasks to JSON (`tasks.json`)**
 * Persistent storage using a `tasks.txt` file

 ## How It Works

-The application stores tasks in memory and also writes them into `tasks.txt` so they are available the next time you run the program.
+The application stores tasks in memory and writes them into `tasks.txt` so they are available the next time you run the program.
 When the application starts, it loads tasks from the file (if it exists).

+You can also export all tasks to a nicely formatted `tasks.json` file.

 ## Usage